fhildeb/lukso-node-guide/docs/guides/maintenance/problem-scanning.md

 :::tip

-By default, the [LUKSO CLI](https://github.com/lukso-network/tools-lukso-cli) opens the default REST API ports for all consensus clients.
+By default, the [LUKSO Network Configuration](https://github.com/lukso-network/network-configs) opens the REST API ports for all consensus clients.
 :::

 **1. Install Querying Tool**: _Install the JSON query service for data processing from the RPC endpoint._